Before and After

 “So, like your people, we have lots of free time to celebrate births, weddings and other happy events for many days.
 There was always more food and medicine than we needed.
 The world says we’re poor, but that’s only because they are blind.

 “Our tree gardens used to span huge regions of the forest.
 Then the Indonesian government said no one was using the Land because we weren’t logging it or planting rice paddies.
 So now they’re giving it all to the military to log, or to the migrants to level for farming.
 Or selling what’s not rightfully theirs to the Japanese.”

-“We’ve seen them cut down the trees using huge machines, destroying everything in their path,” said Vivi.
+“We’ve seen them cut down the trees using huge machines, destroying everything in their path,” Vivi added.
 “They cut our Sago to make glue for plywood, and leave none of it for us to feed ourselves or our children.”

-“This is plunder, and the TNI are pirates!”
-Yohan exclaimed.
+Yohan exclaimed, “This is plunder, and Indonesia’s TNI are pirates!”

 “I remember a story my old uncle often told us.
 He was there when the paratroopers landed late in 1961.
 The Indonesians were so brainwashed that they thought we would welcome them and thank them for liberating us from backwardness and poverty.
 They couldn’t see how wealthy we really were, because we didn’t use money or value the same things they did,” Joshua explained.

 “We had guns from the Americans and the Dutch, so when the paratroopers landed, our warriors were quick to arrest them and hand them over to the Dutch.
 Our Papuan tribesmen treated the invaders with civility, and they were promptly sent home by the Dutch.